lowelltwong-alt/airca-fractal-decision-architecture/docs/integrations/README.md

 - What happens when one layer is stronger than the others?
 - What breaks when one layer is missing?
 - In what sequence should these layers be built or implemented?
+- How do ultimate-frame commitments shape lower decision architecture?

 This node therefore serves as the system-level bridge between ideas that might otherwise remain separate.